 Because you record key presses, editing a script can be a little tricky.
-For example, if you change the mode to four decimal places, the script records explicitly tell you that you changed the mode to scientific.
+For example, if you change the mode to four decimal places, the script records .
+The script does not explicitly tell you how you changed the mode.
 For this reason, it can be quite helpful to step through a script one key press at a time, or to play the script back at a slower speed so that you can see exactly where an edit needs to be made.